truberdeliveries/truber/bower_components copy/select2/.github/CONTRIBUTING.md

 Select2 is a large library that carries with it a lot of functionality.
 Because of this, many feature requests will not be implemented in the core library.

-Before starting work on a major feature for Select2, **contact the [community][community] first** or you may risk spending a considerable amount of time on something which the project developers are not interested in bringing into the project.
+Before starting work on a major feature for Select2, **mobile the [community][community] first** or you may risk spending a considerable amount of time on something which the project developers are not interested in bringing into the project.